 The last 5 kms or so, you will have to take the D1006, as there is no alternatives, only dead ends to specks, okay: villages, on the map.

 In Saint-Michel-de-Maurienne, I started the ascend of the Télégraphe, which has the left turn entrance to Valmeinier only 3 kms before its summit.

 At any rate, there’s also nothing breathtakingly steep – the climb is rather constant at grades between 7% and 8%.

 If you look at the profile starting in Saint-Michel, the distance is 16.1 kms at an average of 6.7%, which actually is just over 7%.

 I tried to get past the 1800 station, as I was sure I’d seen a Valmeinier 2000 sign, but I quickly found out that I would either have to go on foot, or get a proper mountain bike for that trail.

-Besides, Paula wasn’t allowed to get up that rail in the car, so I quickly went back down for a coffee and waffle break.
+Besides, Paula wasn’t allowed to get up there in the car, so I quickly went back down for a coffee and waffle break.

 I then descended back to the Télégraphe’s main road and finished the last bit of that.